Ellicott Square Building: History

 At 10 stories high—with the capacity to support 10 more floors—and 447000 sqft, the Ellicott Square Building was the largest office building in the world by floor area until 1908, with the opening of the Hudson Terminal buildings in New York City.
 It was built at a cost of $3.5 million in less than one year.
 The building was named after Joseph Ellicott, the planner and surveyor who laid out the then-village of Buffalo.

 The mantra of architect Daniel Burnham was "make no little plans, they have no magic to stir men’s blood; think big."
 Built in the Italian Renaissance style, the exterior of the Ellicott Square Building is made of granite, iron, and terra cotta with a veneer of pearl gray brick.
 The majestic interior courtyard contains a marble mosaic floor designed by William Winthrop Kent and James A. Johnson.
 Imported from Italy, the 23 million pieces of marble on the mosaic depict sun symbols from civilizations around the world.
 The interior court resembles that of the Rookery Building in Chicago.

 There are broad stairs on either side and a glass roof in an ornamental steel frame provides natural light.
 The building features ornate glove lamps, intricate columns, carefully proportioned classical features gracing doorways, marble and brass to trim iron and stone.

-The beautiful lobby of the Ellicott Square Building remains a favorite gathering spot for political rallies, weddings and social functions.
+The lobby of the Ellicott Square Building remains a favorite gathering spot for political rallies, weddings and social functions.
 In 1984 it was used for hotel scenes in the movie The Natural.

 The terracotta cornice was removed in 1971, and, soon thereafter, most of the forty lion heads on the exterior were also removed.

 The building is currently managed by Ellicott Development Co., the company founded and owned by Carl Paladino.